 Regardless of whether or not you are interested in finding biological relatives, we have a number of tools that can provide you with information about your genetic ancestry.

 Our Ancestry Composition report can provide you with insight into your recent ancestry.
-The feature tells you what percent of your DNA comes from each of 31 populations worldwide.
-This feature analyzes the autosomal DNA that you inherit in equal parts from each of your parents, therefore, Ancestry Composition can tell an adopted person about their collective recent ancestry from both sides of their family.
+The feature estimates the percent of your DNA comes from each of 45 populations worldwide*, offering a detailed view of your ancestry from before ocean-crossing ships and airplanes were on the scene.
+The report also compares your DNA to individuals of known ancestry from over 115 countries and territories in Europe, Africa, the Americas, Asia, and Oceania, to tell you more about where your ancestors may have lived within the last 200 years.
+This feature analyzes the autosomal DNA that you inherited in equal parts from each of your parents, so Ancestry Composition can tell an adopted person about their recent ancestry from both sides of their family.